erik0704/POEStashAccountant/README.md

 python main.py [your_stash_tab_name]
 ```

-Above is the script running in CMD.
+Above is the script running in Command Prompt.
 In Powershell it would be something like `python .\main.py quadtabdump`

 ### On Linux